deyoungbryce/KeymastersKeepGames/README.md

 - Purchase and trigger the (random perk) perk
 - Win a run using the following supervisor: (random supervisor)
 - Beat the (random challenge) challenge | Difficult

+### PEAK
+- Climb past the (random level/environment) without losing a team member
+- Eat the following food: (random food)
+- Cook and eat the following food: (random food)
+- Obtain and make use of the following equipment: (random equipment)
+- (random objective pulled from a small list of "side quests")

 ### Risk of Rain 2
 - Complete a run as (random character)